torchlight-api/engine/README.md

 #### Vim-style Relative Line Numbers

+> [!IMPORTANT]
+> The `vim.relative` and `vim.preserve` annotations were not designed to work in conjunction with _other_ reindex annotations.
+Because of this, their use in combination with other reindex annotations is considered undefined behavior.

 You may reindex your line numbers similar to Vim's [relative line numbers](https://neovim.io/doc/user/options.html#'relativenumber).
 When you do this, the line numbers will count how far away they are from the annotation:

 ```php